-The downsides with this workstation are minimal and fairly inconsequential.
-The main drawback is that the push-button control is located on the top of the workstation, a potential issue if you need to maximize workspace.
+The downsides of this workstation are minimal and fairly inconsequential.
+The main drawback is that the push-button control is located on the top of the workstation, a potential issue if you need to maximize your workspace.
 Additionally, if you require a mousepad, the keyboard tray is not quite deep enough to accommodate a vertical pad — though it does work well with a horizontal one.
 These minor things aside, we found this model ideal for anyone seeking a well-designed sit-to-stand desk that is effortless to raise and lower.Maximum Weight: 80 lbs

 Product Weight: 21 lbs

 Work Surface Dimensions: 36" (W) x 16 1/4" (D)

 Desk Size Options: 36", 40", 48"

 Size Tested: 36"

 The popular FlexiSpot M7 AlcoveRiser quickly won our hearts, earning the top spot in our review.
 This model ticks the boxes on nearly every one of our metrics — it provides a wide range of adjustability, raises straight up and down, and moves fairly effortlessly between positions.
 As a bonus, it's affordable and aesthetically pleasing.
 This riser is a slightly less beefy, but only marginally less stable, option than the other FlexiSpot in our review.
 There is minimal assembly required, as the brackets are pre-installed on the keyboard tray — all you have to do is slide the tray into position and lock it into place.
 As such, it is easy to ditch the keyboard tray if you only want to use the main workstation.
 Like other pneumatic risers, it is nearly effortless to raise, and because there are no pre-programmed heights for adjustment, you can hone in on the perfect height for your desk.